yashgav/yash-design-system/CONTRIBUTING.md

 Note: `prepublishOnly` runs the build automatically to ensure artifacts are up-to-date.

+## Tokens and theming (publish notes)

+- The canonical token source is the CSS files in `packages/tokens/styles`.
+- Consumers should include the tokens via CSS imports or `<link>` tags.
+Avoid runtime JS injection.
+- The tokens package is published as `@yash-design-system/tokens`.
+Ensure your package registry supports scoped packages and that the package name is updated before publishing.

 ## Code Style

 -- (linting and formatting steps removed)